EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 In the latter two examples, ID_CRED_U and ID_CRED_V contain the actual credential used for authentication.
 The purpose of ID_CRED_U and ID_CRED_V is to facilitate retrieval of a public authentication key and when they do not contain the actual credential, they may be very short.
 It is RECOMMENDED that they uniquely identify the public authentication key as the recipient may otherwise have to try several keys.
 ID_CRED_U and ID_CRED_V are transported in the ciphertext, see {{asym-msg2-proc}} and {{asym-msg3-proc}}.

 The actual credentials CRED_U and CRED_V (e.g., a COSE_Key or a single X.509 certificate) are signed by party U and V, respectively to prevent duplicate-signature key selection (DSKS) attacks, see {{asym-msg3-form}} and {{asym-msg2-form}}.
 Party U and Party V MAY use different types of credentials, e.g. one uses RPK and the other uses certificate.
-When included in the signature payload, COSE_Keys of type OKP SHALL only include the parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
+When included in the signature/AEAD payload, COSE_Keys of type OKP SHALL only include the parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
 COSE_Keys of type EC2 SHALL only include the parameters 1 (kty), -1 (crv), -2 (x-coordinate), and -3 (y-coordinate).
 The parameters SHALL be encoded in decreasing order.

+The authentication must be a signature key or a static Diffe-Hellman keys.
+Party U and Party V MAY use different types of authentication keys, e.g. one uses a signature key and the other uses a static Diffe-Hellman key.
+When using a signature keys, the authentication is provided by a signature.
+When using a static Diffie-Hellman keys (called G_U and G_V, respectively) the authentication is provided by a Message Authentication Code (MAC) computed from an ephemeral-static ECDH shared secret which enables significant reductions in message sizes.
+The MAC is implemented with an AEAD algorithm.

 ~~~~~~~~~~~
 Party U                                                       Party V